top of page

 Reconnectable

-The two halves reconnect for rapid restart and keeping the system closed
+The two halves reconnect for rapid restart while maintaining a closed system

 Benefits